diablodale/dp.docs/docs/_max/attributes/align.md

 Align data to the perspective of the depth or color camera.
 This affects all data: depthmap, colormap, ir, playermap, pointcloud, etc.

-* off: data is left to its native alignment; usually based on its original source
+* off: native alignment based on original sensor sources
-* depth: align all data and downsample them to be the same resolution as the depthmap
+* depth: align all data and resolutions to be the same resolution as the depthmap
-* color: align all data and upsample them to be the same resolution as the colormap
+* color: align all data and resolutions to be the same resolution as the colormap

 > :memo: Plugin versions v1.3.20210721 and newer support using string value names
 > like `color` and `off`.